Dave Valle: Career statistics

 In a 13-year career, Valle played in 970 games, accumulating 658 hits in 2,775 at bats for a .237 career batting average along with 77 home runs and 350 runs batted in.
 A solid defensive catcher, he ended his career with a .992 fielding percentage.

 Broadcasting career

 Valle was a color analyst for Seattle Mariners television and radio broadcasts from 1997 through 2013.
 Beginning in 2007, he co-hosted the post-game show on the Mariners' radio network.
 In 2009, he became one of the analysts on the MLB Network's MLB Tonight show.
 In 2011, he began co-hosting the Mariner pre-game and post-game shows on Root Sports.
 After a one-year hiatus to manage in the minors, he returned to the M's post-game show in 2015.
 Valle joined the Texas Rangers' announcing crew as an analyst for select Bally Sports Southwest telecasts in 2022.
+Valle joined the YES Network as a pre and post game analyst in 2024.
+Beginning in 2025, the Seattle Mariners brought back Valle to serve as a TV analyst.